Join the Adventure!

 Special Launch Deals Available Now!

 Be part of this new venture – want to try out the Overland Yacht concept?
 Try it out on the maiden voyage and help us with trials for a reduced rate.
-Or check the schedule for where we plan to be, and book your stay aboard – dates are freely changeable (subject to availability and any price difference).
+Or check the schedule for where we plan to be, and book your stay aboard.
+There’s 2 parts to the deal – 1.
+You pay in Advance for your Accommodation (dates are freely changeable subject to availability) and become a member of Vegan Without Frontiers – this gives you the voting rights on which charities we support.
+2. You agree to pay the specified daily charge to cover your costs in-country, and to donate any local surplus to local projects.

-- Pre-Season Truck Trials: August 2020 – join us to try out the new truck…no fixed plan of where and when at this point so just £25-£75 per night, depending on accommodation, no weekly charge.
+- Pre-Season Truck Trials: October and November 2020 – join us to try out the new truck…no fixed plan of where and when at this point so just £25-£75 per night, depending on accommodation, no weekly charge.

 Or a taste of the Paris-Dakar Route?